Editor's note: This story contains graphic sexual language.

-NACOGDOCHES, TEXAS (KTRE) - A 30-year-old man was booked back into the Nacogdoches County Jail Wednesday in connection to allegations that he sexually assaulted a woman while he was giving her a professional massage at home back in July.
+NACOGDOCHES, TX (KTRE) - A Nacogdoches County grand jury has indicted a 30-year-old man in connection to allegations that he sexually assaulted a woman while he was giving her a professional massage at his home in July of 2016.

 During the massage, Eaves allegedly removed the woman's underwear and told her to turn over onto her back.
 Then Eaves began massaging the woman's genital area and sexually assaulted her by penetrating her vagina with his fingers, the affidavit stated.

 Later, the NCSO investigator interviewed Eaves, and Eaves admitted to sexually assaulting the woman with his fingers and touching her breasts, the affidavit stated.
 In response to a question about why he sexually assaulted the woman, Eaves replied that he did it because the woman was "cute, young, and free," the affidavit stated.